Roman-Tarasiuk/BigLogSearch/README.md

 # BigLogSearch

-.NET Windows Forms application for searching results in big log files
+.NET Windows Forms application for searching results in big log files<br>
+(A raw project, need to be improved)